adammurdoch/gradle-groovy-eclipse-compiler/README.md

 What is it?
 -----------

-A Gradle plugin which configures the Groovy plugin to use the Groovy Eclipse compiler.
+A Gradle plugin that configures the Groovy plugin to use the Groovy Eclipse compiler.

 Building
 --------